DunjaKlisic/twitter-sentiment-analysis/workspace/twitter-sentiment-analysis-clj/README.md

 For tweet collection a part of Twitter's **REST API**, [Twitter Search API] (https://dev.twitter.com/rest/public/search) was used.
 For a given query with defined parameters API returns statuses that match those parameters.
 Before using this API, application has to be registered on Twitter.

-In order to get tweets with positive sentiment emoticon :) was firstly used as query.
+In order to get tweets with positive sentiment, emoticon :) was firstly used as query.
 For negative sentiment, emoticon :( was used.

-Next table shows all the emoticons that Twitter maps to :), and emoticons that twitter maps to :( :
+Next table shows all the emoticons that Twitter maps to :), and emoticons that Twitter maps to :( :

 | Mapped to :)  | Mapped to :( |